BitBoxSwiss/bitbox-wallet-app/README.md

 you can perform the same steps as in the previous section (`make servewallet` and `make webdev`).
 Running `make dockerdev` multiple times shares the same container.
 You can edit the code in your usual editor in the host and compile inside the container.

-For the first time after `make dockerinit`, enter the image with `make dockerdev` and run `make init` to initialize the repo.

 To execute `make servewallet` and `make webdev` insider the container, but from the host, use this: